You can tell a lot about a person from their attitude to weather.

 Linked to the previous gripe, how in God’s name are we supposed to get some kip in the lavs if anyone can look under the door of our cubicle and see us curled up, using the toilet roll for a pillow?

 At best, it’s fucking insensitive, at worst, it infringes our human rights.
-And now our application to have it classed as ‘Workplace abuse – sleep deprivation’ in the European Court of Human Rights has, of course, been derailed by Brexit.
+And now our application to have it classed as ‘Workplace abuse (sleep deprivation)’ in the European Court of Human Rights has, of course, been derailed by Brexit.
 Well, next time you’re put on a disciplinary for sleeping in the bogs, don’t come running to us, Britboy – this is the fascist Britain you voted for.

 Private appropriation of public places

 Don’t put up a fence and invite me to an opening of my own gaff, you soul-less, money-grubbing, municipal motherfuckers.
-Yes, we’re including you, Garden Bridge.

 Many is the half-built spliff that has been scattered to the corners of the Earth by an unforeseen gust of bastard air, making wind the natural enemy of many Deserters.
-Steady drizzle on the other hand, despite Mong Martin’s moans, should be welcomed, requiring, as it does, one to take shelter under an awning, with a glass of something cold.
+Steady drizzle on the other hand, despite Strange Martin’s moans, should be welcomed, requiring, as it does, one to take shelter under an awning, with a glass of something cold.

 Reserved tables in pubs